Leicester City W.F.C.: Up and down years (2013–2018)

 Still under the stewardship of Jonathan Morgan and Michael Makoni, Leicester made a number of big signings in the Summer of 2017, picking up key players with experience in the Northern Division.
 The club finished second in the league, 10 points behind Blackburn Rovers, with Rosie Axten the top goalscorer for both the Club and the Northern Division.
-They also made it to the Fifth Round of the FA Cup, reached the FA Women's Premier League Cup final and regained the County Cup.
+They also made it to the fifth Round of the FA Cup, reached the FA Women's Premier League Cup final and regained the County Cup.

 FA Women's Championship (Tier 2) to FA Women's Super League (Tier 1) (2018–present)

 In May 2018, Leicester City Women were one of five new teams awarded a licence to join the FA Women's Championship following an extensive application process, securing a return to the second tier for the 2018–19 season after eight years away.
 Leicester opened their first campaign in the newly named FA Women's Championship with a 2–0 away victory against fellow newcomers Crystal Palace.
 The Foxes eventually going on to end their return to the second tier in 7th place.

 Boosted by a host of new signing's, Leicester hoped to push on in the next campaign and after a stuttering start eventually found themselves with a 6th place finish following a four-game unbeaten run in early 2020 before the COVID-19 pandemic shortened the 2019–20 season.
-Cup success did manage to return however with Leicester reaching the Quarter Finals of the Women's FA Cup for the first time thanks to a 2-1 extra time victory over WSL opposition Reading set up a date with Manchester City for later in 2020.
+Cup success did manage to return however with Leicester reaching the quarter-finals of the Women's FA Cup for the first time thanks to a 2–1 extra time victory over WSL opposition Reading set up a date with Manchester City for later in 2020.

-On 22 August 2020, the club was bought by men's club Leicester City FC's parent company King Power, having previously been run as an independent club with an informal cooperation to the Foxes.
+On 22 August 2020, the club was bought by men's club Leicester City's parent company King Power, having previously been run as an independent club with an informal cooperation to the Foxes.
 The club became fully professional in the process.
-On 6 September 2020, the club played and won its first match as a "professional" outfit, starting their league campaign with a 3-0 victory over Blackburn Rovers thanks to goals from Charlie Devlin and new signing Natasha Flint.
-Despite being unable to best WSL side Manchester City in the 2019–20 Women's FA Cup Quarter Final on 27 September 2020, the Foxes kept up their run of setting personal bests in cup competitions, reaching the Semi Final of the 2020–21 FA Women's League Cup before falling to WSL side Bristol City.
+On 6 September 2020, the club played and won its first match as a "professional" outfit, starting their league campaign with a 3–0 victory over Blackburn Rovers thanks to goals from Charlie Devlin and new signing Natasha Flint.
+Despite being unable to best WSL side Manchester City in the 2019–20 Women's FA Cup quarter-final on 27 September 2020, the Foxes kept up their run of setting personal bests in cup competitions, reaching the semi-final of the 2020–21 FA Women's League Cup before falling to WSL side Bristol City.
 On 4 April 2021, the club won the Women's Championship after a 2–0 victory over London City Lionesses, sealing promotion to the FA Women's Super League in the process.
-On 12 May 2021, Leicester defeated Manchester United 3–2 in the Fifth Round of the 2020–21 Women's FA Cup, before losing a second consecutive Quarter Final to Manchester City later in the year.
+On 12 May 2021, Leicester defeated Manchester United 3–2 in the fifth round of the 2020–21 Women's FA Cup, before losing a second consecutive quarter-final to Manchester City later in the year.